jorgebucaran/superfine/README.md

 ### Styles

 The <samp>style</samp> attribute expects a plain object rather than a string as in HTML.
 Each declaration consists of a style name property written in <samp>camelCase</samp> and a value.
-CSS variables are currently not supported.
+CSS variables are also supported.

-Individual style properties will be diffed and mapped against <samp>[HTMLElement.style](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/style)</samp> property members of the DOM element — you should therefore use the JavaScript style object [property names](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Properties_Reference), e.g. <samp>backgroundColor</samp> rather than <samp>background-color</samp>.
+Individual style properties will be diffed and mapped against <samp>[style](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/style)</samp> property members of the DOM element — you should therefore use the JavaScript style object [property names](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Properties_Reference), e.g. <samp>backgroundColor</samp> rather than <samp>background-color</samp>.

 ```jsx
 import { h } from "ultradom"